 Override topology mapping

 You can override automatic selection of the entity type the events are mapped to.
-Be aware that you should select only entity types that are really referenced in the incoming metric measurements.
-If an entity type is selected where the metric does not show the necessary dimension, the entity override is ignored.
+Be aware that you should select only entity types that are referenced in the incoming metric measurements.
+When an entity type is selected where the metric does not show the necessary dimension, the entity override is ignored.

 To override the automatic entity type, in the metric event configuration, expand Advanced entity settings and select the required entity type.